microsoft/playwright/docs-src/api-body.md

 Returns the `frame` or `iframe` element handle which corresponds to this frame.

-This is an inverse of [elementHandle.contentFrame()]().
+This is an inverse of [`method: ElementHandle.contentFrame`]().
 Note that returned handle actually belongs to the parent frame.

 This method throws an error if the frame has been detached before `frameElement()` returns.